cfpb/curriculum-review-tool/README.md

 2. [`crt-survey.html`](crtool/jinja2/crtool/crt-survey.html)

    This template serves the React application for the review interface itself at the `tool` URL.
 It is nothing more than an empty `<div id="react">` that serves at the hook for the React app initialization.
-   This templates extends the [`crt-base.html`](crtool/jinja2/crtool/crt-base.html) template, which extends the `layout-full` template from cfgov-refresh, overrides a few things to enforce focusing on the tool, adds in the tool-specific CSS and JS.
+   This templates extends the [`crt-base.html`](crtool/jinja2/crtool/crt-base.html) template, which extends the `layout-full` template from consumerfinance.gov, overrides a few things to enforce focusing on the tool, adds in the tool-specific CSS and JS.

 ### JavaScript